-Lesson 11: Time Will Tell

-Part 1: In this activity you will begin by learning what time of day and night some of the important events of the Ship's last 24 hours.
+Name Class Date Lesson 11: Time Will Tell Part 1: In this activity your schedule for one Part 1: In this activity, you will begin by learning what time of day and night some of the important events of the Ship's last 24 hours.
 Compare the times to your schedule for one Sunday and Monday.
 Write this information in the last column.

-TIME TITANIC ME Sunday April 14, 1912 8:30-10:30am Breakfast is served 9:00am Caronia reports icebergs in the area 11:00am Passengers go to church services led by Captain Smith, Reginald Barker, and Father Thomas Byles 11:40am Noordam reports icebergs in the area 12:00pm Officers measure that they sailed 546 miles since noon Saturday 1:00-2:30pm Lunch is served; children are allowed to use the Gymnasium 1:42pm Another ship, Baltic, sends a message about icebergs 6:00pm Sixth Officer Moody guesses they will reach icebergs by 11:00 6:00-7:00pm Dinner is served 7:15pm First Officer Murdoch asks Samuel Hemming to close a hatch on the forward deck as the glow from a light makes it hard to spot icebergs 7:30pm Harold Bride gets a message from Californian about icebergs 8:55pm Captain Smith says good night to the Wideners and goes to the Bridge 9:00pm Saloon stewards finish working in the restaurants 9:20pm Captain Smith goes to his cabin 9:30pm Second Officer Lightoller asks the lookouts to watch for icebergs; Jack Phillips Ignores a message from Mesaba about icebergs
+Compare the times to TIME TITANIC ME Sunday April 14, 1912 8:30-10:30am Breakfast is served 9:00am Caronia reports icebergs in the area 11:00am Passengers go to church services led by Captain Smith, Reginald Barker , and Father Thomas Byles 11:40am Noordam reports icebergs in the area 12:00pm Officers measure that they sailed 546 miles since noon Saturday 1:00-2:30pm Lunch is served; children are allowed to use the Gymnasium 1:42pm Another ship, Baltic , sends a message about icebergs 6:00pm Sixth Officer Moody guesses they will reach icebergs by 11:00 6:00-7:00pm Dinner is served 7 :15pm First Officer Murdoch asks Samuel Hemming to close a hatch on the forward deck as the glow from a light makes it hard to spot icebergs 7:30pm Harold Bride gets a message from Californian about icebergs 8:55pm Captain Smith says good night to the Wideners and goes to the Bridge 9:00pm Saloon stewards finish working in the restaurants 9:20pm Captain Smith goes to his cabin 9:30pm Second Officer Lightoller asks the lookouts to watch for icebergs; Jack Phillips ignores a message from Mesaba about icebergs

-10:00pm Lights are turned out, 3rd class passengers go to bed; Lightoller, Archie Jewell , Lee go on duty 10:55pm Jack Phillips tells Californian to "Shut up!" when they report another iceberg 11:39pm Fleet sees an iceberg, which the Ship hits 37 seconds later Monday April 15, 1912 12:05am Captain Smith orders Chief Officer Wilde to uncover the lifeboats after talking with Thomas Andrews 12:10am 1st distress signal sent 12:15am The band starts to play music to calm people 12:25am Order is given to put women and children in the lifeboats 12:45am 1st lifeboat lowered into the ocean; Ruth Becker and her family go up 12:55am Rockets fired to signal distress 1:00am Douglas Spedden brings his teddy bear in lifeboat #3 1:15am Water reaches the name Titanic on the bow 1:30am Passengers still on the Ship begin to panic 1:45am Carpathia hears its last report from Titanic 1:50am Billy and Lucille Carter escape in lifeboat #4 2:00am Over 1,500 people still on Titanic 2:17am Virginian receives last SOS message from Titanic 2:20am Last lifeboat launched; Titanic disappears in the water 3:30am People in lifeboats see signal rockets from Carpathia 4:10am 1st lifeboat, #2, reaches Carpathia 5:30am Californian learns that Titanic sank 8:30am Last lifeboat, #12, reaches Carpathia; Californian arrives at the rescue scene
+10:00pm Lights are turned out.
+3rd class passengers go to bed; Lightoller, Archie Jewell, and George Symons finish work; Murdoch, Frederick Fleet, and Reginald 10:55pm Jack Phillips tells Californian to "Shut up!" when they report another iceberg 11:39pm Fleet sees an iceberg, which the Ship hits 37 seconds later Monday April 15, 1912 12:05am Captain Smith orders Chief Officer Wilde to uncover the lifeboats after talking with Thomas Andrews 12:10am 1st distress signal sent 12:15am The band starts to play music to calm people 12:25am Order is given to put women and children in the lifeboats 12:45am 1st lifeboat lowered into the ocean; Ruth Becker and her family go up 12:55am Rockets fired to signal distress 1:00am Douglas Spedden brings his teddy bear in lifeboat #3 1:15am Water reaches the name Titanic on the bow 1:30am Passengers still on the Ship begin to panic 1:45am Carpathia hears its last report from Titanic 1:50am Billy and Lucille Carter escape in lifeboat #4 2:00am Over 1,500 people still on Titanic 2: 17am Virginian receives last SOS message from Titanic 2:20am Last lifeboat launched; Titanic disappears in the water 3:30am People in lifeboats see signal rockets from Carpathia 4:10am 1st lifeboat, #2, reaches Carpathia 5:30am Californian learns that Titanic sank 8:30am Last lifeboat, #12, reaches Carpathia; Californian arrives at the rescue scene